-The Teaching Excellence and Achievement (TEA) Program brings outstanding secondary school teachers from around the globe to the United States to further develop expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.
+The Fulbright Teaching Excellence and Achievement (TEA) Program brings outstanding secondary school teachers from around the globe to the United States to further develop expertise in their subject areas, enhance their teaching skills, and increase their knowledge about the United States.

 Nineteen teachers from sixteen different countries are in Reno for six weeks under the auspices of the U.S. Department of State's Teaching Excellence and Achievement (TEA) program.
 During the TEA program, the Fellows take graduate-level university classes regarding: general pedagogy, technology, and their respective subject areas.
 Additionally, TEA Fellows are partnered with Washoe County School District teachers and are in classrooms 2 days a week around the district.